patrickrodee/color-theming/readme.md

 # A simple app to show you how easy it is to apply Material Theming using Material Components for the Web.

-Makes changes in `app.scss` to see your theme get applied throughout the app.
+Make changes in `app.scss` to see your theme get applied throughout the app.

 **Changes the primary theme color**
 ```